wanglanjun-academic/wanglanjun-academic.github.io/index.md

 - *March 17, 2026* Our paper **Shapley-Guided Consensus Distillation on Multimodal Hateful Meme Detection** is accepted by ICME 2026 (CCF-B).
 Congrats to Liang Hao!
 Meanwhile, collaborated paper **CineAGI: Character-Consistent Movie Creation through LLM-Orchestrated Multi-Modal Generation and Cross-Scene Integration** is also accepted.
 Congrats to Zili and his team!
 - *Feb 21, 2026* Our paper **Layer-wise Instance Binding for Regional and Occlusion Control in Text-to-Image Diffusion Transformers** is accepted by CVPR 2026 (CCF-A).
 Congrats to Ruidong!
 - *Jan 27, 2026* Our paper **NK-GAD: Neighbor Knowledge-Enhanced Unsupervised Graph Anomaly Detection** is accepted by DASFFA 2026 (CCF-B).
 Congrats to Zehao!
-- *Jan 13, 2026* Our paper **Pattern-aware Illicit Account Detection based on User Behavior Sequences** is accepted by WWW 2026 (CCF-A).
+- *Jan 13, 2026* Our paper **Pattern-aware Illicit Account Detection based on User Behavior Sequences** is accepted by WWW 2026 (CCF-A) and selected as *Oral*.
 Congrats to Zehao!
 Appreciate supports from  CCF-Tencent Rhino Bird Foundation!
 - *Nov 8, 2025* Our papers **Reason2Attack: Jailbreaking Text-to-Image Models via LLM Reasoning** and **T2I-RiskyPrompt: A benchmark for Safety Evaluation, Attack, and Defense on Text-to-Image Model** are accepted by AAAI 2026 (CCF-A).
 Super congrats to Chenyu!  **Reason2Attack** enables the LLM to jailbreak T2I models via RL; **T2I-RiskyPrompt** provides a benchmark dataset and observations related to the safety issues of T2I models.
 Meanwhile, collaborated paper **Key Decision-Makers in Multi-Agent Debates: Who Holds the Power?** is also accepted by AAAI 2026.
 Congrats to Qian and Prof. Yan Zheng!
 - *Sept 2, 2025* Our paper **Targeted Ensemble Defense against Unauthorized Text-to-Image Identity Customization** is accepted by Information Fusion (JCR:Q1).
 Congrats to Mingwang!
 - *Aug 10, 2025* Congrats to Jian and Xiaowen!
 They win IJCAI (CCF-A) Challenge on Characterizing User Behavior in Social Networks: the **first place** of Track 2 (Bursty event cascade classification) and the third place of Track 1 (Retweet network link prediction).